nathankchan/shopify-ds-intern-challenge/README.md

 This project contains two parts:

-1. an R Markdown document (knitted to HTML, see link above) on the 2019 Winter Data Science Intern Challenge Data Set; and
+1. an **R Markdown document** (already knit to HTML, see link above); and
-2. an R script ("program") that produces a .csv file of summary statistics and an interactive HTML histogram-density plot.
+2. an **R script** ("program") that saves two files to `./output`:
+  + a .csv file of summary statistics; and
+  + an interactive HTML histogram-density plot.

 It is ***strongly recommended*** that you download and view the report.
 The report contains my **full thought process**, **interactive visualizations**, and **complete answers for Questions 1 and 2**.

-To run the automated analysis, download this repository and run the following command:
+To run the automated analysis, download this repository and run the following command in your terminal:

 ```{bash, eval = FALSE}